Satin paint is a paint that falls between eggshell and semi-gloss paint on the sheen or gloss scale.

-However, priming is necessary if the existing finish is damaged or if you want to change the color shades.
-For instance, if you want to apply light-colored paint over dark-colored satin, you must apply a coat of grey primer to prevent the dark color from bleeding through.
+Applying primer is necessary if you want to change the color shades or if the existing finish is damaged.
+For instance, if you want to paint light-colored paint over dark-colored satin paint, apply one coat of grey primer to prevent bleed-through and improve paint adhesion.

 - If the finish is wet, you need stain-blocking or moisture-resistant primer.